coldshrine/study-notes/talks/the-dos-and-donts-of-error-handling.md

 ## Evidence for software failure is all around us

 Proving the self-consistency of small programs will not help.
 Testing a system will tell us that is self-consistent, not that it is correct.

+## Conclusion

+* Some small things can be proven to be self-consistent.
+* Large assemblies of small things are possible to prove correct.